avichadda/batfiles/README.md

 ### Learning bat commands
-Learning some bat coding on Command Prompt
-I have learnt:
+Learning some bat coding on Command Prompt with my father I have learnt:

 * Change directory to root: `cd/`